 If you are currently using forms that you set up in the Account section, they will continue working until you publish the new pages.
 The “classic” pages will be discontinued in the future.
 We will give you plenty of time to prepare.

-A new place to customize your signup experience
+Customize your signup experience

 Encourage opt-in with beautiful and effective forms created in Pages, including a separate page for updating preferences.
 To get started, customize and publish your pages.
 Then, click the Use as Default button when you’re ready to completely switch over from your Account pages.
 Once selected, any new emails created from a WordFly starter email will point to the new pages.
 It will also switch the Add Link UI in the editor to point to your new pages.
 Update any existing custom starter emails with the new link.

-The new Subscribe page
+The Subscribe page

 - More flexibility with preferences